- Describe cognitive learning domain and content areas for preschool.

-- Describe your own values and assumptions about what children should learn in preschool.
+- Identify your own values and assumptions about how and what children should learn in preschool.

-- Create experiences and activities for your classroom and identify what children are learning from them.
+- Create experiences and activities for your classroom and identify what the children will learn.

 Experiences and Activities that Promote Preschool Children's Cognitive Development

-Children learn so much in preschool!
-Much of this learning falls into six categories (Dodge, Colker, & Heroman, 2002): math, science, social studies, language and literacy, art, and technology.
+Children learn so much in preschool.
+Much of their learning occurs through their interactions and their experiences with materials and the environment.
+Developmental domains represent specific aspects of a child’s overall development including cognitive, physical, social, emotional and language development.
+Preschool children’s cognitive learning falls into six categories or content areas.
+(Dodge et al., 2002): math, science, social studies, language and literacy, art, and technology.
 Teachers can support children’s learning across these content areas.
-Young children learn best through daily experiences and interactions.
 Here are a few examples of ways children might learn important concepts:

 - Math: A preschool child notices what comes next in a pattern.
-A child notices that his friend has a different number (size) on his shoe.
+A child notices that their friend has a different number (size) on their shoe.

-- Science: A child uses her senses to explore a new food offered for lunch.
+- Science: A child uses their senses to explore a new food offered for lunch.
 Another child discusses what the class pet needs to stay healthy and describes the pet’s habitat.

 - Language and Literacy: A child sings rhyming songs and claps the syllables in words.
 A child spends time relaxing and looking at books.